rust-lang/rfcs/text/0000-types-team.md

 # Motivation
 [motivation]: #motivation

 The types team is meant to build a base of maintainers for the formal side of Rust, both design and implementation.
 This has traditionally been an area with a very low "[bus factor]", both in terms of the compiler (few maintainers to the code) and the language design (few people who fully understand the entire space).
+This has led to a general paralysis in which new features (implied bounds, const generics, specialization, etc) are stalled for long periods of time due to a combination of an inflexible implementation, a lack of maintainers, and a general difficulty in reasoning about their interactions.

 Focusing a team on just Rust's "type system" will allow us to do targeted outreach and to help people to learn the background that is needed to contribute here.

-Like the compiler team, the team's plays a "supportive" role.
-Its goal is to ensure both that Rust's type system has an efficient and correct implementation and that the type system (design and implementation) is able to scale to new demands and requirements.
-At this moment, Rust is suffering from a general paralysis in which new features (implied bounds, const generics, specialization, etc) are stalled for long periods of time due to a combination of an inflexible implementation, a lack of maintainers, and a general difficulty in reasoning about their interactions.

 [bus factor]: https://en.wikipedia.org/wiki/Bus_factor